tomvanbraeckel/yamcs.github.com/docs/http/Get_Parameter_Samples.md

 sidebar: yes
 ---

-Sample the history of values for the specified parameter:
+Sample the history of values for the specified parameter by dividing it in a number of intervals and returning aggregated statistics (max,min,avg) about each interval:

     GET /api/archive/:instance/parameters/:namespace/:name/samples

+This operation is useful when making high-level overviews (such as plots) of a parameter's value over large time intervals without having to retrieve each and every individual parameter value.

 {% hint %}
 By default this operation fetches data from the parameter archive and/or parameter cache.
 If these services are not configured, you can still get correct results by specifying the option <tt>source=replay</tt> as detailed below.